kiyoshitaro/predict-VN-index-stock/README.md

 ﻿# StockPredictionLSTM
-Dự đoán xu thế chỉ số chứng khoán Việt Nam  VN-Index sử dụng hướng tiếp cận RNN

-Sample data plot :
+Predict VN-index trend approach by  RNNs

 Step :
 1. Load the dataset from CSV file.
-2. Transform the dataset to make it suitable for the LSTM model, including:
-1. Transforming the data to a supervised learning problem.
+2. Transforming the data to a supervised learning problem.
-2. Transforming the data to be stationary.
+3. Transforming the data to be stationary.
-3. Transforming the data so that it has the scale -1 to 1.
+4. Transforming the data so that it has the scale -1 to 1.
-3. Fitting a stateful LSTM network model to the training data.
-(Use LSTM with loss='mean_squared_error', optimizer='adam’ , batch_size = 1 ,nb_epoch = 3 , neurons = 2)
+5. Fitting a stateful LSTM network model to the training data.(Use LSTM with loss='mean_squared_error', optimizer='adam’ , batch_size = 1 ,nb_epoch = 3 , neurons = 2)
-4. Evaluating the static LSTM model on the test data.
+6. Evaluating the static LSTM model on the test data.
-5. Report the performance of the forecasts.
+7. Report the performance of the forecasts.